topology-gg/isaac/isaac/isaac-protocol/README.md

 1. Minimize governance
 2. Simplicity leads to robustness, accessibility and inclusivity

 ### ???
 1.

 ### Adversarial considerations
-1. *Server clone attack*: given a group of experienced players who have high probability of winning an Isaac instance, if Isaac Protocol allows permissionless and dynamic instance deployment, the group may prompt the Protocol to deploy N instances at the same time, and copy all actions performed on one instance to the other N-1 instances (i.e. copy-trade), therefore amplifying their governance right distribution when the instance is won, assuming determinism for each instance (same actions => same outcome).
-Pontential solutions: (1) set upper limit of instance count recognized by the Protocol; (2) extend Fiat-Shamir to Protocol level i.e. randomness injected to the forwarding of each instance is derived from *all* player actions associated with the Protocol.
-Solution (2) needs to consider (2-1) *gas limit attack* i.e. maliciously launching many instances to increase the complexity of deriving randomness, making other instances unplayable.
+*Server clone attack*:
+given a group of experienced players who have high probability of winning an Isaac instance, if Isaac Protocol allows permissionless and dynamic instance deployment, the group may prompt the Protocol to deploy N instances at the same time, and copy all actions performed on one instance to the other N-1 instances (i.e. copy-trade), therefore amplifying their governance right distribution when the instance is won, assuming determinism for each instance (same actions => same outcome).
+Pontential solutions:

+(1) Setting upper limit of instance count recognized by the Protocol;

+(2) Allowing permissionless instance deployment, but extendeing Fiat-Shamir to Protocol level i.e. randomness injected to the forwarding of each instance is derived from *all* player actions associated with the Protocol.
+This solution needs to consider (2-1) *gas limit attack* i.e. maliciously launching many instances to increase the complexity of deriving randomness, making other instances unplayable.
 (2-2) randomness needs to be non-negligible to make copy-actions invalid, which ties the design of numerical system directly with protocol security.
 Not ideal.
+(2-3) this requires CREATE2 for starknet-cairo, which is not available yet by May 2022.

-(2-3) variation in initial condition across Isaac instances, which seems to be robust, but not implemented at origin Also, CREATE2 is not available for Starknet Cairo yet.
-Taking all above into consideration, Isaac Protocol adopts solution (1) at its origin.
+(3) Variation in initial condition across Isaac instances, which seems to be robust, but not implemented at origin due to potential unfairness in difficulty variance across instances; we need a quantitative measure for difficulty to constraint the procedure of generating initial condition.
+Note that this feature is orthogonal to whether or not instance can be dynamically and permissionlessly deployed.

+Taking all above into consideration, Isaac Protocol adopts solution (1) at its origin, with static initial condition setup.